jaysylvester/citizen/README.md

       }
     }

-Whatever you've added to your `content` object will be returned.
+Whatever you've added to the controller's emitter `content` object will be returned.
 The line breaks are just for readability.
 The actual output is compressed.

 ### JSONP

 JSONP is pretty much the same.
-Use `format` and `callback`:
+Use `format` and `callback` in the URL:

     http://www.cleverna.me/article/My-Clever-Article-Title/page/2/format/jsonp/callback/foo